burtonjb/computer-graphics/README.md

 There seems to be one issue - mapping from the original location to the destination location seems to create a lot of empty space when scaling up (or rotating by a non-90 degree increment or sometimes by shearing).
 I want to try inverting the matrix and then converting from dest to source location.

 ## Better image scaling functions
-Nearest neighbors, linear, bilinear, bicubic traformations
+Nearest neighbors, linear, bilinear, bicubic transformations

 ### Kernels in Image Processing